JSMassmann/jsmassmann.github.io/index.md

 # Programming

-My languages of choice are Python, C++ and JavaScript.
-I also used to know C# and Go.
+My favourite language is C, due to its simplicity and versatility.
+I used to use C++, but switched after realizing OOP is slow and provides no significant simplifications or improvements.
+For simple scripting, I like Python.
+I know a small amount of C#, Go and JavaScript.

-For very low-level things, x64 assembly is my main tool, despite all of its flaws.
+For very low-level things, x64 assembly is my main tool, despite all of the architecture's flaws.

 # Tarballs